Riyaz5027/University-Letter-Management/README.md

 # About
-## This project is a prototype of a real world problem which we have observed in collges
+## This project is a prototype of a real world problem which we have observed in collges, The problem and Desired solutoin is discueed Below

 # University-Letter-Management